eszamora23/nonflex/README.md

 ### Multi-tenant approach
 - Tenants are defined in `infra/tenants.json`.
-- API requests include an `X-Tenant-Id` header to select the tenant.
+- The server determines the tenant using the request subdomain (e.g., `<tenant>.example.com`) or an `X-Tenant-Id` header.
+- Subdomains take precedence; when neither is provided, `DEFAULT_TENANT` is used.
 - Each tenant supplies unique CRM, Twilio, and optional AI credentials via configuration.

 ## Environment Variables